-- In November 2014, a significant number of terrorist attacks took place in Jerusalem, leading to a number of deaths and injuries.
-An attack on a synagogue on 18 November resulted in the death of four civilians and injuries to several others.
+- In 2014 and 2015, numerous terrorist attacks have taken place in Jerusalem, leading to a number of deaths and injuries.
 Further violence in Jerusalem and surrounding areas is possible.

 - Australians in Israel should familiarise themselves with emergency procedures and how to respond to air raid sirens, including knowing the location of their nearest emergency shelters.
 Municipality websites maintain lists of public bomb shelters and other emergency preparedness information.

 - We strongly advise Australians to reconsider their need to travel to areas of Israel within 5kms of the border with the Gaza Strip due to the threat of rocket attack.

 - Pay close attention to your personal security at all times.
 You should monitor local media and official announcements, as the security situation may change unexpectedly.
 In the event of a heightened security alert, security forces may respond by establishing additional roadblocks and by increasing the presence of security forces on the streets.
 Vehicle inspections may also be conducted and there may be heightened scrutiny of individuals and their belongings.

 - Australians are reminded to exercise a high degree of caution when using public transport in Israel.
 Due to safety and security concerns, Australian Government officials and dependants have been advised not to use public transport, except taxis, in Israel.
 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.